manoj228/WeatherApplication/README.md

 <br/><br/>
 # Features of the application
-* User can get weather status of the city in world
+* User can get weather status of the city in world.
+* All the information about weather can be accessed by weather API.
+*